 Find out more about our alumni network mentoring and advice programme: - Ask An Alum, Matched Mentoring and Group Mentoring and support available for mentors and mentees.

-The IDS Alumni Network Mentoring and Advice Programme facilitates formal kinds of mentoring relationship with the intention of helping participants to develop professionally and with their careers.
-We have three main schemes that we use to facilitate mentoring relationships in the alumni network.
+The IDS Alumni Network Mentoring and Advice Programme facilitates formal kinds of mentoring relationship with the intention of helping participants to develop professionally.
+There are three schemes through which we facilitate mentoring relationships in the alumni network.

-Irrespective of which path you choose we hope that these guidelines will help support you, as mentor or a mentee, to establish a successful, structured, and effective mentoring relationship, which is mutually rewarding.
+Regardless of which path you choose, we hope these guidelines will help support you to establish a successful, structured, and effective mentoring relationship, whether as a mentee or mentor.

 Aims and Objectives of IDS Alumni Network Mentoring & Advice Programme

-The goal of the IDS Alumni Network Mentoring and Advice Programme is to contribute to the professional and career development of IDS alumni and students.
-Through mentoring, mentees gain an external view on a situation or issue and can develop new skills and strengths through self-reflection and development to make them better equipped to deal with professional challenges and contribute to career success.
+The goal of the IDS Alumni Network Mentoring and Advice Programme is to contribute to the professional development of IDS alumni and students.
+Through mentoring, mentees can develop new skills and strengths through self-reflection and development, making them better equipped to deal with professional challenges and contributing to career success.

 While the focus is on the mentee, the mentor also benefits from the relationship.
-Mentoring provides an opportunity to share knowledge, exchange ideas, develop leadership skills, and a feeling of satisfaction at supporting a student or recent graduate of IDS.
+Mentoring provides an opportunity to share knowledge, exchange ideas, develop leadership skills, and a feeling of satisfaction from supporting a student or alum of IDS.

 1. Ask-an-Alum